Posts

 Now, let’s walk along the path to patching up your partnership!

-How Successful Is Couples Therapy?
+How Successful Is Couples Therapy in Charlotte?

 The success that comes from couples therapy understandably depends on you and your partner’s willingness and dedication to restoring the relationship.
 According to Psychology Today, couples therapy became 75% effective by 2017 and continues to climb.